TheAntiSnipe/go-vault/Go/Error handling.md

 ```

 **Code anatomy**
 We start with the first change that we just made, the `"log"` import.
+There's a little bit going on here  with `log.SetPrefix()`...
+Basically, whatever is in the brackets i